datocms/documentation/src/other/basic-usage.md

 };
 ```

-Once your `dato.config.js` is ready, just run the `dato dump` command: you should see your Metalsmith project populated with new files.
+Once your `dato.config.js` is ready, just run the `dato dump` command: you should see your  project folder populated with new files.

 Obviously, that's just a quick tour: you can learn all the details about how to access your records inside your config file in the following sections.